nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * Clear all events
   Format: `clear`

-* Clear events happened one month ago
+* Switch the autoClear function on so that events happened one month ago will be automatically cleared
   Format: `autoClear`
-  Note that this command will clear all events which happened one month ago no matter they are done or not.
+  Note that this function will clear all events which happened one month ago no matter they are done or not.

 * Clear events happened before a certain date
   Format: `clearBefore CLEAR_DATE`